calmm-js/partial.lenses/README.md

 ##### <a id="L-iso"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses/#L-iso) [`L.iso(maybeData => maybeValue, maybeValue => maybeData) ~> isomorphism`](#L-iso "L.iso: (Maybe s -> Maybe a) -> (Maybe a -> Maybe s) -> PIso s a")

-`L.iso` creates a new primitive isomorphism.
+`L.iso` creates a new primitive isomorphism from the given pair of functions.
+Usually the given functions should be inverses of each other, but that isn't strictly necessary.
+The functions should also be partial so that when the input doesn't match their expectation, the output is mapped to `undefined`.

 For example: